 The major in Mathematics (Education) is designed principally for high school Mathematics teachers.
 It requires 33 hours of Mathematics.
-The Modern Language requirement may be waived.
 Natural Science is suggested as a minor.

 BIOLOGY

 The courses in biology are offered for the purpose of helping all students to become better acquainted with life sciences and of laying the proper foundation for persons who desire to specialize in scientific work, in medicine, or in agriculture.